pocco81/koy/docs/specs.md

 }
 ```

-> Note: you are not overwritting the variable you are calling, you are overwriting the value of the variable you are calling or the same variable itself (fifth line).
+> Note: you are not overwritting the variable you are calling, you are replacing the value of the incoming variable or the one you are assigning itself (fifth line).
 On arrays/objects you are simply overwriting fields, not the whole array/object.

 &nbsp;